nyangweso-rodgers/programming-with-javascript/02-javascript-libraries/01-react.js/03-react.js-frameworks/01-Next.js/01-setup-next.js-app/Readme.md

 - `create-react-app` does not easily help with generating server-side rendered apps.
 - `Next.js` comes with speed, and SEO.

+# Next.js Application Project Structure

+- A robust directory structure optimized for large Next.js projects:
+  1. `app/` directory houses the core logic and routing for your application:
+     - `(auth)`: Group authentication-related pages like login and registration.
+     - `dashboard`: Contains the dashboard page and layout files.
+     - `api`: Includes API routes, enabling serverless functions within your app.
+     - `layout.tsx`: Defines the main layout, shared across multiple pages.
+     - `page.tsx`: The main entry point, often used for the homepage.
+  2. `components/` Reusable Building Blocks
+     - `ui`: General UI components like buttons and cards.
+     - `forms`: Specific components for handling forms, such as LoginForm.
+     - `layouts`: Layout components like headers and footers, ensuring consistent UI across pages.
+  3. `lib/` directory contains core functionality and utility functions:
+     - `api.ts`: API client setup and functions for interacting with backend services.
+     - `utils.ts`: Utility functions used throughout the application.
+  4. `hooks/`: Store your custom React hooks in the `hooks/` directory:
+     - `useUser.ts`: Manages user-related state and logic.
+     - `useAuth.ts`: Handles authentication processes.

+# Setup

 ## Step 1: Run `npx create-next-app@latest <app-name>` Command

 - Run the laest version of Next.js by: